-Chris Maddox has a lot of work to do for ELG team every day, mainly development work on the systems used to track cases and store client files.
-Even if he describes his activity as enjoyable and fulfilling, there is also a challenging part and it's about predicting how staff will use the systems.
-Another challenge is to prevent problems before they arise.
+Chris Maddox has a lot of work to do for the ELG team every day, mainly development work on tracking cases and storing client files.
+Even if he describes his activity as enjoyable and fulfilling, there are also challenging parts: predicting how staff will use the systems and preventing problems before they arise.

-On a personal level, Chris also has the experience of a close family member passing from lung cancer due to asbestos.
+On a personal level, Chris also has a close family member passing from lung cancer due to exposure to toxic substances.
 Knowing what this means from a physical and financial point of view, he appreciates being a part of something that helps people going through the same.

 Amelia de BuysRead full bio

-"In order to get my job done as a certified professional paralegal for ELG, I must multitask and be as quick and detailed as possible.
-What I like most about my job is that there is never a dull moment, I'm dealing with multiple attorneys, clients and co-workers at the same time."Our Difference
+To get my job done as a certified professional paralegal for ELG, I must multitask and be as quick and detailed as possible.
+What I like most about my job is that there is never a dull moment.
+I'm dealing with multiple attorneys, clients, and co-workers at the same time.

-Amelia has been working in our team for 14 years, as a paralegal for the firm's principal attorney and staff attorneys.
-She is experienced in helping with most questions that a client may have, so she often travels to meet them, to help them complete the paperwork.
+Amelia has been working in our team for 14 years as a paralegal for the firm's principal attorney and staff attorneys.
+She is experienced in helping with most questions that a client may have, so she often travels to meet them to help complete the paperwork.

-The main trait that characterizes Amelia is her genuine interest for people involved in the various cases that we handle.
+The main trait that characterizes Amelia is her genuine interest in people involved in the various cases that we handle.

 Barbara HarrisRead full bio

-Barbara Harris has been with us since 1993, accumulating experience in a very time-consuming, but also rewarding job.
-Her job is mainly to process claims.
-That means she speaks to many clients on a daily basis, attends to their needs by providing useful information on their claims and also assists them with anything else they might need.
+Barbara Harris has been with us since 1993, accumulating experience in a very time-consuming but also rewarding job.
+Her job is mainly to process claims which means she speaks to many clients daily, attends to their needs by providing useful information on their claims, and assists them with anything else they might need.

 Her dedication provides the attorneys a solid foundation to work with.
 Collecting complete and correct information is the key to making as many successful claims as possible.